Think you have your oral health all figured out? Take our mini-quiz to determine whether you know the truth behind common dental misconceptions.

 Bleeding gums is a bad sign

 True.
-Even if you don’t have pain while flossing or brushing, if your gums are bleeding, it’s usually a bad sign.
-Weak gums are more prone to damage and recession, sensitivity, and the buildup of bacteria that can lead to gum disease.
+Even if you don’t have pain while flossing or brushing, it’s usually a bad sign if your gums are bleeding.
+Weak gums are more prone to damage and recession, sensitivity, and bacteria buildup that can lead to gum disease.
 If you notice that your gums bleed while you floss, brush, or eat, talk to your dentist right away to prevent gum damage and further complications.

 Anyone can get a cavity